Madhuvandhana/GitHubListDemo/README.md

 }
 ```

 This will bypass the authorization header.
-The data would be fetched authenticated with rate limit of 60 requests per hour (which is the GitHub API's default rate limit for unauthenticated requests)
+The data would be fetched unauthenticated with rate limit of 60 requests per hour (which is the GitHub API's default rate limit for unauthenticated requests)

 3. Build and run the project using latest Android Studio.